mmara13/MusicMatch/Completions/SeleniumTesting.md

 On top of the functional testing (our plan can be seen [here](./Functional-Testing-Plan.pdf)), we performed testing using Selenium.

+***Please note that the Email Verification system was temporarily disabled just so that we were able to run the tests without exiting our application!***

 ## Live Testing
 You can see how our application was tested and the results live by watching [this video](https://drive.google.com/drive/folders/1vgYiiV-F5lZbO9EMn_nejsJKz43GUrdB?usp=drive_link).

 ## Technology Stack
 - **Testing Framework**: Jest